lpegoraro/password-manager/README.md

 ## TODO

-- Create passwords in dictionaries with login and tags to know from where this is from
 - Store in several configurable ways (configuration and multi-package implementation)
 - Support most common types of encryption
 - Provide safe web service in API